ishant4iZard/FluidSim2D/README.md

 ## Contact

-For questions or contributions, please open an issue or contact [your email or GitHub profile].
+For questions or contributions, please open an issue or contact ishant0203@gmail.com.